ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch1 Framing ML Problems.md

 However, AUC ROC being classification threshold-invariant can be a downside if you want to factor in the classification threshold, in which case the Area Under the Precision-Recall (AUC PR) Curve is plotted.
 This is beneficial to heavily skewed datasets.

 There's a number of target metrics.
 Here's a few:
-- MAE: generic, but good
+- MAE: generic, but good.
-- RMSE: penalizes the model for
+- RMSE: penalizes the model for incorrectly predicting very large values.
+-